-All intangible assets shall be considered to have a finite useful life.
+All intangible assets shall be considered to have a finite useful life of 4 years on a straight line basis.
 The useful life of an intangible asset that arises from contractual or other legal rights shall not exceed the period of the contractual or other legal rights, but maybe shorter depending on the period over which the entity expects to use the asset.
+Amortisation of intangible assets is shown within operating costs.

-p.
+o.
 Leases